 Heart Health: How to Prevent Heart Disease Before It Starts

-Heart disease remains the leading cause of death worldwide.
-Many people only start thinking about their heart when symptoms appear.
-In this article, you will learn how heart disease develops.
-You will also discover the early warning signs many people ignore and the most important risk factors.
-Finally, you will read about practical steps you can take today to protect your heart health before serious problems occur.
+In this article, you will learn how heart disease develops and what are the early warning signs many people ignore.
+We will also discuss the most important risk factors.
+Finally, you will learn about practical steps you can take today to protect your heart health before serious problems occur.

 What Is Heart Health and Why Does It Matter?